Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

-Privacy focussed users should be aware of the potential for additional client identifiers in DoH compared to DNS-over-TLS and may want to only use DoH implementations that provide clear guidence on what identifiers they add.
+Privacy focussed users should be aware of the potential for additional client identifiers in DoH compared to DNS-over-TLS and may want to only use DoH implementations that provide clear guidance on what identifiers they add.

 ###  In the Authoritative Name Servers